 A student who becomes ill during school hours is to report to the teacher, who will then send the student to the school office.
+Parents or other designated person should, to the extent possible, pick up the child from the school within one (1) hour of notification of illness.
 No student is allowed to go home without the parent being notified.
 Students are not to call parents from school phones or cell phones asking to go home; such calls are to be made from the school office by school staff.